Follow TV Tropes

 • Chihiro and majority of Rabbit Platoon's skills are focused on dealing with single target/tiny AOE stun effects, which is required to deal with the Hod raid boss.
 Saki can also be used as an attack boosting stat stick though.

-• Swimsuit Hifumi with her notorious 10 cost "Crusader", the one who was released during Chesed raid boss being open.
+• Swimsuit Hifumi with her notorious 10-cost "Crusadie", the one who was released during Chesed raid boss being open.
 Performs quite poorly on her own in other game modes by that steep cost requirement alone.

-• Entire Arius gang.
-All of them have Special armor (except Hiyori, who is on specialist slot), Explosive Attack and very good affinity in Indoor environment.
-Even if they add up to the roster of scarce number of good Explosive attackers for indoor terrain, they were particularly fitting for indoor Hieronymus raid (which has Explosive Attack that deals poor damage against Special Armor) - Misaki's EX skill requires the enemy to stand still and have large hitbox, Hiyori cuts DEF in half, Atsuko will absorb (evade) incoming strikes and Saori dealing critical hits; while all of them being very resistant to Hieronymus' Desert Penance which constantly damages all enemies with a moderate cooldown.
+• The entire Arius Squad.
+All of their Strikers have Special Armor (except Hiyori, a Specialist), Explosive-type Attacks and very good affinity in Indoor Terrain.
+Even if they add up to the roster of scarce numbers of good Explosive attackers for indoors, they are very fitting for the indoor Hieronymus raid (which has Explosive Attacks that deal poor damage against Special Armor); Misaki's EX Skill requires the enemy to stand still and have a large hitbox, Hiyori cuts Defense in half, Atsuko will absorb (evade) incoming strikes and Saori deals critical hits.
+And this is while all of them are very resistant to Hieronymus' Desert Penance, which constantly damages all enemies with a moderate cooldown.

 • Throw-Away Guns: If you look closely you can see some students like Tsurugi simply toss their weapons and pull out new ones rather than properly reload.